kamirov/netflix-timed-comments/README.md

 # Notes

 Heads up.
-This is my first Python project and first Chrome extension.
+This is my first Python (PHP for now.
+Will convert to Python) project and first Chrome extension.
 There might be some...less than efficient approaches taken. :)